automl/DeepCAVE/docs/converters/bohb.rst

         pip install deepcave[bohb]

-To be able to load it correctly into DeepCAVE, you need save the configuration space as a ConfigSpace JSON file:
+To be able to load it correctly into DeepCAVE, you need to save the configuration space as a ConfigSpace JSON file:

    .. code-block:: python